 Though Christine loves many things, she loves nothing more than her little family: her husband and baby boy, and their very grumpy old rescue dog, Lucky.

-In 2006 Julie actually did what many only dream of doing – she ran away with the circus.
-For seven years she held the position of Senior Artistic Talent Scout with Cirque du Soleil, scouring the world for unique and awe-inspiring singers, instrumentalists, actors, dancers and of course, clowns.
-One of her greatest achievements in the role was discovering not one, but two pairs of little people who specialized in both acrobatics and acting for Cirque’s touring show Corteo.
+In 2006 Julie actually did what many only dream of doing- she ran away with the circus.
+For seven years she held the position of Senior Artistic Talent Scout with Cirque du Soleil.
+Based in Montreal, Julie became an expert at scouring the world for unique and awe-inspiring singers, instrumentalists, actors, dancers and of course, clowns.
+One of her greatest achievements in the role was discovering not one but two pairs of little people who specialized in both acrobatics and acting for Cirque’s touring show Corteo.

-In 2013, Julie’s husband Michael Zaugg was appointed Artistic Director and Principal conductor of Edmonton’s Pro Coro Canada, one of only a handful of professional choirs in the country.
-They relocated with their two young daughters to start a new life in Edmonton.
+In 2013, Julie and her family relocated from Montreal to Edmonton.
 Julie joined an executive search firm, transitioning from recruiting clowns to CEOs, which isn’t as big a leap as one might imagine.
-She gained valuable experience recruiting executives for all sectors, including municipal, non-profit, academic, public and private companies.
+She now has extensive experience recruiting for all sectors, including municipal, non-profit, academic, public and private companies.